 About Beautiful Busan

-The coastal city, located at Korea’s southernmost tip, is the second largest in the country and has plenty to offer travellers of all backgrounds and interests.
+The coastal city, located at Korea’s southernmost tip, is the second largest in the country.
+Busan has plenty to offer travellers of all backgrounds and interests.

 Busan is a city of contrasts.
 One moment you are strolling along tree-lined promenades enjoying the ambiance of chic, upscale eateries and tented bars.
-The next, you are negotiating with vendors at traditional Korean street food markets, or wandering through the stalls of Busan’s famed fish markets as locals wolf down san-nakji, live octopus drenched in soy sauce.
+The next, you are negotiating with vendors at traditional Korean street food markets.
+Or you may find yourself wandering through the stalls of Busan’s famed fish markets as locals wolf down san-nakji, live octopus drenched in soy sauce.

 I spent two years living in South Korea where I taught English at a Korean hagwon and wrote about Korean travel for Forbes.
 I went back and forth to Busan countless times and had many friends living in the city.
 This article is based on my extensive travels in this scenic coastal city.

 The Best Things to do in Busan for Foodie Travellers

 Different regions of Korea each have their own specific regional delicacies.
 Busan is no different in that regard.